Kotlin/KEEP/proposals/bitwise-operators.md

 * Long
 * Byte
 * Short
+* UInt
+* ULong
+* UByte
+* UShort

+### Lexer changes
+Similar to the token counting already implemented for curly braces, token counting will be used to distinguish between nested generics `Class<Generic<T>>` and a right shift operation `1 >> 2`.

 ## Use Cases
 * Serialization code
   * Code to serialize values to ByteArrays makes use of bitwise operators extensively.
 Examples include LEB128 variable-length integers, where serialization and deserialization have to make use of bitwise operators to interpret the correct value from the byte sequence.
 * Flags
   * Android has many operations involving bitwise flags (e.g. Intent, Gravity flags).
 Operations regarding them would be simplified when using bitwise operators, rather than infix functions.
+  * Typesafe wrappers for flags could also be used in the future, where a `sealed class` or `enum class` with predefined variants is used, with overloads for these operators for consistency.

 ```kotlin
   someView.setForegroundGravity(Gravity.BOTTOM | Gravity.LEFT)